Roxaleen/podpicker/README.md

 This function is the product of three terms:

 * **Rating term:** The first term accounts for the relevance and recency of playlist episodes.

-    By using the *average* rather than the *sum* of individual ratings, it prioritizes quality (fewer episodes with higher ratings) over quantity (a lot of episodes, but lower individual ratings).
+By using the *average* rather than the *sum* of individual ratings, it prioritizes quality (fewer episodes with higher ratings) over quantity (more numerous episodes, but lower individual ratings).
 * **Diversity term:** The second term penalizes combinations with multiple episodes from the same series.
 * **Duration term:** The third term measures how close the overall playlist duration is to the target duration.
 This term is *squared* so that playlists far below the target duration are penalized much more severely than those closer to it.

 #### Algorithm